Elmedin Konaković: Tenure

 On 13 February 2023, Konaković spoke in a telephone call with United States Secretary of State Antony Blinken, expressing his gratitude for the United States' "commitment to peace, security and stability of Bosnia and Herzegovina."
 He attended the 59th Munich Security Conference from 17 to 19 February, during which he met with a number of foreign officials from Spain, Sweden, Austria, France and the United Kingdom.

 In May 2023, Konaković announced that a draft on the law regarding the foreign affairs of Bosnia and Herzegovina was adopted unanimously at a Council of Ministers session.
 He would later say that the session was the "most productive one this Council ever had."
 On 13 June 2023, Konaković met with British Foreign Secretary James Cleverly during an official visit to the United Kingdom.
 They discussed bilateral relations between Bosnia and Herzegovina and the United Kingdom, Euro-Atlantic integration, regional relations and global security issues.

 In January 2024, U.S. Secretary of State Antony Blinken wrote a letter to Konaković, urging him to "press Croatian Democratic Union leader Dragan Čović to end his obstruction on the realization of the Southern Interconnection natural gas pipeline project between Croatia and Bosnia and Herzegovina."
-In May 2025, Konaković met with British Foreign Secretary David Lammy during the latter's state visit to Bosnia and Herzegovina.

 In February 2025, a motion for Konaković's dismissal was brought by the SDA and the Democratic Front, citing allegations that he is "linked to organised crime and is causing harm to the country's reputation through his actions."
 Ultimately, the motion failed to achieve a majority in the national House of Representatives, with 15 members voting in favour and 18 against Konaković's removal.
+In May, Konaković met with British Foreign Secretary David Lammy during the latter's state visit to Bosnia and Herzegovina.